-President Biden told the Department of Homeland Security that immigration-related fees will be waived for Afghan evacuees.
+President Biden told the Department of Homeland Security that immigration-related filing fees will be waived for Afghan evacuees.
 The waiver is in effect for evacuees who entered the U.S. on or after July 30, 2021.

 According to the Department of Homeland Security’s website, Secretary of Homeland Security, Alejandro N. Mayorkas said, “By providing these evacuees with access to streamlined processing and fee exemptions, we will open doors of opportunity for our Afghan allies and help them begin to rebuild their lives in communities across our country more quickly.
 These actions demonstrate our ongoing commitment to Afghan nationals who provided valuable assistance to the United States over the past two decades as well as other Afghans at risk.”